LumoSQL/not-forking/doc/not-forking.md

 developed a mechanism which we call "not-forking" to semi-automatically track upstream changes.

-The mechanism is similar to applying patches; however patches need to be constantly updated as upstream sources changes, and the not-forking mechanism helps with that.
+The mechanism is similar to applying patches except patches need to be constantly updated as upstream sources changes, and the not-forking mechanism helps with that.
 The overall effect is something like [Fossil merge --cherry-pick](https://www.fossil-scm.org/fossil/help/merge) or [git-cherry-pick](https://git-scm.com/docs/git-cherry-pick) except that it also copes with:
 * human-style software versioning
-* code that is not maintained in the same git repo
+* code that is not maintained in the same git/Fossil repo
 * code that is not maintained in git, but is just patches or in some other VCS
 * custom processing that is needed to be run for a specific patch
-* failing with an error asking for human intervention to solve differences with upstream
+* failing with an error asking for human intervention to solve major differences with upstream

 etc.